Reviews You Can Rely On

 Lace loops on gaiters, like on the Patagonia Powder Town shown here, can add a very valuable extra level of protection in deep snow.
 Credit: Jacqueline Kearney

-The Flylow Foxy Bib came fully equipped with plenty of pocket space, featuring a chest pocket, kangaroo pocket, and two roomy thigh pockets that could easily fit a beacon, a bubbly water, or a phone for music.
-The other pants' features are generally basic, with sometimes an extra pocket or two for aesthetic purposes.
-The REI Powderhound Bibs also feature a chest pocket and thigh pockets for plenty of storage, but the other REI bib we tested, the First Chair Bib, lacks a chest pocket and only has two velcro thigh pockets (although one also includes a zipper for more security).
-As far as pants go, the Columbia Bugaboo II has several pocket options that are appropriately sized.
+The Flylow Foxy Bib came fully equipped with plenty of pocket real estate, featuring a chest pocket, kangaroo pocket, and two spacious thigh pockets that could easily fit a smartphone or an avalanche transceiver.
+The REI Powderbound Bibs also feature a chest pocket and thigh pockets for plenty of storage, but the other REI bib we tested, the First Chair Bib, lacks a chest pocket and only has two velcro thigh pockets (although one also includes a zipper for more security).
+The Columbia Bugaboo II has several pocket options that are appropriately sized.

 Good pockets can make or break a pair of ski pants, and it's nice to be able to have a few options for storing essentials.

-We appreciate pants with zipper vents for cooling us down, which is discussed in more detail in the ventilation metric above.
+We appreciate pants with zipper vents for cooling us down (discussed in more detail in the Breathability metric above).
 Some bibs have vents that double as a drop seat, giving you the ability to take a quick pit stop without removing your jacket or bib straps.
+This feature works particularly well on the Flylow Foxy Bib.

 ski pants womens - the rei powderbound&#039;s drop seat zips open on both sides, with snaps...